IQSS/dvn/doc/sphinx/source/dataverse-user-main.rst

 or
    timevalue<-as.POSIXct("03/19/2013 12:57:00", format = "%m/%d/%Y %H:%M:%OS", tz="PST");

-Now the value will always be displayed as "15:57 PST", regardless of the time zone that is current for the OS ... **BUT ONLY** if the OS where R is installed actually understands the time zone "PST", which is not by any means guaranteed!
-Otherwise, it will **quietly adjust** the stored GMT value to **the current time zone**, yet it will still display it with the "PST" tag attached!** One way to rephrase this is that R does a fairly decent job **storing** time values in a non-ambiguous, platform-independent manner - but gives you no guarantee that the values will be displayed in any way that is predictable or intuitive.
+Now the value will always be displayed as "12:57 PST", regardless of the time zone that is current for the OS ... **BUT ONLY** if the OS where R is installed actually understands the time zone "PST", which is not by any means guaranteed!
+Otherwise, it will **quietly adjust** the stored GMT value to **the current time zone**, yet still display it with the "PST" tag attached!** One way to rephrase this is that R does a fairly decent job **storing** time values in a non-ambiguous, platform-independent manner - but gives no guarantee that the values will be displayed in any way that is predictable or intuitive.

 In practical terms, it is recommended to use the long/descriptive